LanWu076/LanWu076.github.io/_pages/about.md

 **iriswu076@gmail.com**

-**If you are interested in pursuing a PhD with me, please email your CV.**
+**If you are interested in pursuing a PhD with me, please send your CV and a brief statement of your research interests :)**